KennyStephens/prisma-mongodb-API/README.md

 Then go to localhost:4466 to test mutations

-Here are some example queries and mutations:
+Here are some example queries and queries and mutations:
 ```
 query getAllChars {
   owcharacters {